istio/istio.io/content/pt-br/docs/ops/configuration/mesh/_index.md

 ---
-title: Mesh Configuration
+title: Configurações do Mesh
-description: Helps you manage the global mesh configuration.
+description: Ajuda a gerenciar a configuração do mesh global.
 weight: 10
 keywords: [ops,mesh]
 ---